Video in Black man’s suffocation shows cops put hood on him

 Daniel Prude died March 30 after he was taken off life support, seven days after the encounter with police in Rochester.
 His death received no public attention until Wednesday, when his family held a news conference and released police body camera video and written reports they obtained through a public records request.

+“I placed a phone call for my brother to get help.
+Not for my brother to get lynched,” Prude’s brother, Joe Prude, said at a news conference.
 “How did you see him and not directly say, ‘The man is defenseless, buck naked on the ground.
 He’s cuffed up already.
 Come on.’
 How many more brothers gotta die for society to understand that this needs to stop?”
-Prude’s brother, Joe Prude, asked at a news conference Wednesday.

 The videos show Prude, who had taken off his clothes, complying when police ask him to get on the ground and put his hands behind his back.
-Prude is agitated and shouting as officers let him writhe as he sits on the pavement in handcuffs for a few moments as a light snow falls.
+Prude is agitated and shouting as he sits on the pavement in handcuffs for a few moments as a light snow falls.
+“Give me your gun, I need it,” he shouts.

 Then, they put a white “spit hood” over his head, a device intended to protect officers from a detainee’s saliva.
 At the time, New York was in the early days of the coronavirus pandemic.